boid-com/docs.boid.com/docs/transtake.md

 ---
 id: transstake
-title: Transfer tokens and stake
+title: Trans-stake
 ---
 >**All Contract Actions can be used on different portals and wallets.
 This is just an example on bloks.io**

-## Transfer stake with tokens
+## Transfer tokens and stake them

 **Terminology:** *Transfer delegation - A stake where tokens change ownership.
 Designated by the `transtake()` action or the `transfer` switch.*

-If you want to transfer your existing staked tokens to another account use **transtake** option - on blocks.io go here:
+If you want to transfer your tokens to another account and stake them on a timer use **transtake** option - on blocks.io go here:
 ```
 https://bloks.io/account/boidcomtoken?loadContract=true&tab=Actions&account=boidcomtoken&scope=boidcomtoken&limit=100&table=stakes&action=transtake
 ```